isoverse/isoorbi/tests/testthat/_snaps/conditions-general.md

       abort_cnds(out$conditions, .call = NULL)
     Condition
       Error:
-      !
-3 warnings and 1 error
+      ! encountered 3 warnings and 1 error
         > ! in wrap_f(): we're here!
         > ! no context {value}
         > ! in my_f(): long trouble!
 This sentences is easily longer than a single